 I believe I have a unique vantage point on this particular aspect of poker and startups — I have played poker with more venture-scale startup founders and investors than perhaps any other person on planet Earth.
 Ever.
 Assuming that the game of poker is unique to Earth, then it may even be true that no one else in the Universe has played more poker with startup founders and investors than yours truly.

 A frequent refrain from many of these founders is that they love poker because it has so much in common with building a startup and that it actually has helped them think about how they build their companies.
-I have long believed this to be true and it’s the single most important reason that I have kept this Startup Poker 2.0 passion project going for more than a dozen years.
+I have long believed this to be true and it’s the single most important reason that I have kept this Startup Poker 2.0 passion project going for more than 15 years.

 Arry Yu is a favorite example.
 When Arry began playing in Startup Poker 2.0 events in 2008 she was a first time tech founder and had barely touched a deck of cards before then.
 Fast forward nearly a decade and Arry is an experienced serial founder with serious startup chops — Arry is an alumni of both the 500 Startups and 9Mile Labs accelerators.
 She has been playing poker at Startup Haven events all along the way.